triton-inference-server/server/docs/metrics.rst

 Metrics
 =======

-The TensorRT Inference server provides `Prometheus
+The Triton Inference server provides `Prometheus
 <https://prometheus.io/>`_ metrics indicating GPU and request
 statistics.
 By default, these metrics are available at http://localhost:8002/metrics.
 The metrics are only available by